WhenLifeHandsYouLemons/LED-Light-Wall/assets/markdown/ultrasonics/getPhysicalXY.md

 ## Overview

-The `getPhysicalXY` function is a Python function that takes distance readings from ultrasonic sensors and returns the physical X and Y coordinates of an object on a screen.
+The `getPhysicalXY` function takes distance readings from ultrasonic sensors and returns the physical X and Y coordinates of an object on a screen.
 The distances are given in meters from the bottom-left corner of the screen.

 ## Function Signature